ONEARMY/academy/docs/create/design.md

 When designing products to be produced with the Precious Plastic machines, your best resource will be the how-tos!
 You’ll find product designs, techniques and hacks, some from us and many are from the community.
 You can also check in on [Questions](https://community.preciousplastic.com/questions) because when (not if 😉) you get stuck, it’s very likely someone else has come across the same problem!
 If you come up with a super cool new product, hack or technique, create your own How-To so we can all benefit from your awesome knowledge.

 <p class="note">Are you interested to connect with the Precious Plastic community?
 Perhaps you want to learn more or share your own knowledge.
 Well you're in luck!
 We have created a <a href="https://community.preciousplastic.com/questions">Questions</a> section for the community to collaborate.
-Now if you want to chat with people locally and globally, check out the [Discord](https://discord.gg/gwkbpsWbAB).</p>
+Now if you want to chat with people locally and globally, check out the <a href="https://discord.gg/gwkbpsWbAB">Discord</a></p>